SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/index.md

 date: 14/11/2017
 ---

 This article describes the Groups and Teams general report, as well as the report for each group in particular.
+The data on the main report that we provide about the Office 365 Groups and Teams are as follows: Display Name (of the O365 group), Email, Security Enabled (False/True), Visibiliy of the group (Private/Public), Proxy Addresses and Created On.
 Also, it describes available SPDocKit Management actions and wizards for Office 365 Groups and Teams.
 Additionally it provides information on our OneDrive report.

+To start exploring features and reports navigate to Permission Explorer

 __Note!__ Before you can start exploring Groups and Teams reports, SPDocKit will ask you to provide permissions for the following:
 - __View your basic profile__ (allows the app to see your basic profile.
 Name, picture, username).